Gambling Wave Forum Concludes 2012-13 Capital Lecture Series

 The Capital Center Lecture Series capped off its inaugural season with a two-panel discussion of one of the most controversial issues facing the state of California — the growth of off-reservation gaming by Native American tribes and the surge in worldwide internet gambling, which generates funds that tribes and states all want a part of.

-Dean Francis J. Mootz III moderated two panels at the luncheon on May 23, 2013, which was sponsored by Pacific McGeorge's Capital Center for Public Law & Policy and hosted by CalChamber in downtown Sacramento.
+Dean Francis J. Mootz III moderated two panels at the luncheon on May 23, 2013, which was sponsored by McGeorge's Capital Center for Law & Policy and hosted by CalChamber in downtown Sacramento.

 Cathy Christian, a partner at Nielsen Merksamer, et al, who represents gambling interests before the California Legislature and has been counsel to statewide initiative campaigns, joined prominent tribe lawyer Howard Dickstein on the first panel.
 They discussed the economic threat to casino-owning tribes from the Obama administration's "equal footing doctrine" that grants non-gaming tribes with inaccessible land the right to trade property for near-urban acreage.